embaldridge/commonness-and-rarity/Postdoc-proposal.md

 #Project summary
 ##Research overview
-The ultimate goal of my research is to gain a better understanding of the mechanisms that produce commonness and rarity in an ecological context.
+The ultimate goal of my research is to gain a better understanding of the mechanisms that produce commonness and rarity in an ecological context using a data-intensive, computational approach.
 First, I will explore the evolutionary basis of commonness and rarity by determining if commonness and rarity are phylogenetically heritable.
-Second, I will identify if regional occupancy and abundance can be explained by life history traits.
+Second, I will identify if regional occupancy and abundance can be explained by life history traits. <!--Common and rare species drive community composition/assembly/changes in differently-->

 ##Intellectual
 While the hollow curve species abundance distribution is a ubiquitious macroecological pattern, attempting to identify mechanisms of commonness and rarity through model fitting has been unsuccessful.
 Recent research suggests that examining crucial constraints that produce the pattern is a more effective approach to identify mechanism.  <!--Something about S and N and interesting which species are likely to be more abundant, conservation, utility of trait based approaches + phylogeny over multiple taxa. -->